uma-email/poc/README.md

 ### Identity federation scenario

-Allows to use multiple external identity providers and a single authorization server.
+Allows to use multi-authority identity providers and a single-authority authorization server.

 ![Scenario-1](./images/authority-boundaries-scenario-1.svg)

 ### Federated authorization scenario

-Allows to use a single identity provider and multiple external authorization servers.
+Allows to use a single-authority identity provider and multi-authority authorization servers.

 ![Scenario-2](./images/authority-boundaries-scenario-2.svg)

 ### Enhanced federation scenario

-Allows to use multiple external identity providers and multiple external authorization servers.
+Allows to use multi-authority identity providers and multi-authority authorization servers.

 ![Scenario-3](./images/authority-boundaries-scenario-3.svg)